Valga County: World War II and occupation

 The last pre-occupation County Governor Värdi Vellner had to give up his power on 8 July 1940.
 Nevertheless, the administrative division of 1939 lasted until 1950 when 39 county districts were formed.
 They were divided into 636 village soviets.

 The present territory of Valga County was divided into three parts: Valga, Tõrva and Otepää districts.
 In 1952 the oblasts of Tallinn, Tartu and Pärnu were formed on the territory of the Estonian SSR.

 In 1959 the liquidation of smaller districts began.
 Antsla, Otepää and Tõrva districts were liquidated.
 Tõrva and the village soviets of Haabsaare, Helme, Koorküla, Mõniste, Riidaja and Taagepera were united to Valga district.
 Otepää town and the village soviets of Otepää and Pühajärve were united to Elva district.
 In 1961 Mõniste was united to Võru district.

-Next year, in 1962, Otepää and village soviets of Aakre, Otepää and Palupera were reunited to Valga district.
-One year later some areas of Põlva District were united to Valga district.
-In 1966 the area of Valtina was added and thus the final border of Valga district was fixed.
+The next year, in 1962, Otepää and the village soviets of Aakre, Otepää and Palupera were reunited with the Valga District.
+One year later, some areas of the Põlva District were united with the Valga District.
+In 1966, the area of Valtina was added and thus the final border of the Valga District was fixed.

-In December 1989 the Chairman of the former Executive Committee of Valga District, Uno Heinla, was elected as the inaugural county governor following Estonia's reestablished independence.
-On 22 February 1990, the RSN Executive Committee of Valga District was reorganized and it became Valga County Government.
+In December 1989, the chairman of the former Executive Committee of the Valga District, Uno Heinla, was elected as the inaugural county governor following Estonia's reestablished independence.
+On 22 February 1990, the RSN Executive Committee of the Valga District was reorganized and it became the Valga County Government.

-Regaining Independence
+Regaining independence

-After the reindependence, there were three towns (Valga, Tõrva and Otepää) and 11 parishes formed in Valga County: Helme, Hummuli, Karula, Õru, Palupera, Põdrala, Pühajärve, Puka, Sangaste, Taheva and Tõlliste.
+After Estonia regained its independence, there were three towns (Valga, Tõrva and Otepää) and 11 parishes formed in Valga County: Helme, Hummuli, Karula, Õru, Palupera, Põdrala, Pühajärve, Puka, Sangaste, Taheva and Tõlliste.
 On 1 January 1999, the town of Otepää and Pühajärve Parish were merged and a new Otepää Parish was formed.
 Despite that, the town of Otepää kept holding the town rights, but is officially part of the rural municipality (parish).

-County Government
+County government

-The County Government (Estonian: Maavalitsus) is led by Governor (Estonian: maavanem), who is appointed by the Government of Estonia for a term of five years.
-Currently the Governor position is held by Margus Lepik.
+Until 2017 the County Government (Estonian: maavalitsus) was led by Governor (Estonian: maavanem), who was appointed by the Government of Estonia for a term of five years.
+Since 2010 the Governor position was held by Margus Lepik.